Instagram Likes Removal – What It Means for Brands & Influencers

-As some readers may have heard, Instagram is in the process of testing the removal of likes from its platform.
-Currently, the testing phase has been rolled out in seven countries around the world: Canada, Australia, Brazil, New Zealand, Ireland, Italy and Japan.
-While users can still see whether or not a post has been liked, in this testing phase, the platform is hiding the number of likes each post receives.
+As some readers may have heard, Instagram has been testing the removal of likes from its platform in the US since November 2019.
+The testing phase first rolled out in April 2019 in Canada, and has since expanded to other countries around the world: Australia, Brazil, New Zealand, Ireland, Italy and Japan.
+While users can still see whether or not a post has been liked privately, in this testing phase, the platform is hiding the number of likes each post receives from the public eye.
 While this takes the pressure off of many who feel that the platform is simply a giant popularity contest, the exact effect these changes might have on influencers and brands are still unknown.

 Why is Instagram Removing Likes?